AshikNesin/ai-engineer-guide/content/blog/2025-07/10-anthropic-academy.md

 ---
-title: "Learn from Anthropic Official: Courses -  MCP, Claude Code & more"
+title: "Learn from Anthropic: Free courses about MCP, Claude Code & more"
 date: 2025-07-10
 description:
 tags: